dejbug/meteo-alarm/README.md

 ## 2024-06-11

 Naturally I'm thinking about delegating run-time things to the compile-time.
 To wit: extraction of the SVG path ids and vertices needs be done but once.
-Moreover will I have to get rid of the [svgpathtools](https://pypi.org/project/svgpathtools/) dependency.
+Moreover will I have to get rid of the [svgpathtools](https://pypi.org/project/svgpathtools/) run-time dependency.
 Turns out I can do my polygon scaling with modelview matrix transformations in pure Kivy.
 (Alternatively, I could do some manual matrix arithmetics on a mesh itself.)
 Centering would then be doable by iterating on `mesh.vertices` instead.
 All this means that `svgpathtools` will be relegated to a dev-time dependency at worst.

+(In lieu of actually coding, ...)
+At this point we will have to start considering that the regions will be displayed simultaneously and at various offsets to each other, namely, as a map.
+This means that normalization, **vertical axis correction**, scaling and so on will no longer be local region operations but global map operations.
+This should be no problem since in both cases similar considerations apply.

+Note on **vertical axis correction**: (SVG has a top-down coordinate system, while Kivy's is bottom-up.)
+So far we did the calculations manually, hence slowly, vertex-by-vertex in `svgpath_flip_vertical()`.
+This was before realizing that Kivy exposes the underlying OpenGL semantics i.e. [transformation matrices](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices/).
+The neurotypical way, of course, is simply to scale the thing with a negative value.
+All this means that, with scaling and translation being covered, vertex-by-vertex operation-wise this leaves us only with normalization.
+But this too can be handled at dev-time.
+Nice!

 ## 2024-06-10